Ks5810/travel-destinations/report.md

 <dl>
     <dt>Travel Destination List:</dt>
     <dd>A travel destination list web application that enables each user to enter
-    where they want to travel and have a google map integration that their destinations are pinned in the map interface. </dd>
+    where they want to travel and have a google maps integration that their destinations are pinned in the map interface. </dd>
     <ul>
     <li><dd>A destination list like a todo list</dd></li>